 I headed over to campus to record the stillness that had been filled with life just one week prior.
 It was eerily quiet as I photographed the parking lot, normally crammed with cars.
 Now it had a smattering of vehicles from Alaska, California, and Florida.
 I headed into the main quad to see empty vistas, normally packed with students.
 I peeked in the windows of the buildings to see empty classrooms and silent food courts… totally surreal.
 An empty food court on a college campus is unheard of!
 As I wandered I was struck again by the beauty of the place and the sense of hope and purpose it still exudes.

 To the class of 2020 — congratulations on enduring through these testing times.
 You are the future and I look forward to the impact you will have on this world.
 We need you.
 We welcome you.
 We cannot wait for you to start the next chapter of your lives.
 I look forward to seeing you at graduation in August!

 A big ‘thank you’ to the Stonehill College staff for this beautiful relationship that we share.
 We have been and will remain together in happiness as well as difficult times.

-The photographs captured by me have been included in a ‘Stillness’ layout under the 320 Washington section.
-Have a look at them here.
+The photographs captured by me and featured below were included in a ‘Stillness’ layout in the Stonehill Alumni Magazine.

 Thanks so much to Stonehill College for being a part of my life and profession for so many years!
 I can’t wait for us all to get back at it!